imdiegodev1/Ataripong/README.md

 # Atarypong

 This repository is focused on making available the classic Atari pong game.
-For more information about the games I develop visit my "games" repository ....
-Link...
+For more information about the games I develop visit my "games" repository https://github.com/imdiegodev1/Games.

 Here you can find a file and folder layout following the good practices that the Godot' community suggests to deploy your games.
 In addition, I add a .yaml file that is used for GitHub actions and I use a Github page to contain and play the games.